 Every student gains the computational literacy that enables them to understand the impact of technology, to harness its power in their life, and to be a responsible citizen in our the digital society.

 Exemplars and highlights of Pillar 4 include:

-Duke’s Winter Breakaway (January 4-15, 2021) will offer undergraduate, graduate, and professional students learning opportunities between semesters.
+Duke’s Winter Breakaway (January 4-15, 2021) offered undergraduate, graduate, and professional students learning opportunities between semesters.
 More than 1,000 Duke students participated in 13 different programs.